 Well, like every other aspect of marketing it requires thought, planning, execution, testing and optimization to see results.
 Unfortunately, most people "throw" something together, mail one time (with no follow up), get no results (predictably) and then write the whole thing off as a waste of time or declare (wrongly) that "it doesn't work anymore."
-Listen, you simply can't whip up a direct mail piece in 10 minutes, mail it to 100 random people, and expect it to work for you.
-That's unrealistic and it simply doesn't happen.
+Listen, you simply can't create a direct mail piece in 10 minutes, mail it to 100 random people, and expect to get it to work for.
+That is unrealistic and simply doesn't happen.
 In order to have a successful direct mail campaign you need to come up with a good list of people for your message (i.e. target audience based on your ideal client profile), then work on an offer and call to action to "move" people from print to web.